Chester

 She said: "I just feel like with everything that's going on in the world, if we could have a little bit more whimsy and if I can do something to try and help foster that, then that's what I envisage really for this space."

-Michelle will also host sourdough lessons at the bakery.
-Citing the bakery's full waiting list for lessons, Michelle hopes to teach people in Chester about the health benefits of sourdough.
+With plans to host lessons at the bakery, Michelle also hopes to teach people in Chester about the health benefits of sourdough.

 advertisement

-You can find out more about Sunset and Sourdough here.
+You can find out more about Sunsets and Sourdough here.

 CHECK OUT OUR Jobs Section HERE!